Hardening & operations

 gauge | Always 1; carries the build version as a label |

-The bus-driven counters (events_total, calls_total, calls_active,
+The bus-driven counters and gauges (events_total, calls_started_total,

-RecordDecodeError, and SetSDRAttached.
+RecordUSBReconnect, RecordDecodeError, and SetSDRAttached.
+The

 Graceful shutdown